Sun2129/ENCM511Project/README.md

 # ENCM511Project

 A collection of projects that use Embedded System Interfacing.
 The PIC24F16KA101 was used as a microcontroller and the MPLAB X IDE was used to program in C, compile the programs, and run them on the microcontroller.
-Tera Term was used to for UART communications.
+Tera Term was used for UART communications.

 Project 1: This project tested the simulation tool in MPLAB X IDE.
 Certain LEDs in the simulation tool were turned on based off of user inputs which were simulated using the stimulus feature.